Board of Directors

 Elizabeth grew up in New York City and was an All-American squash player and co-captain at Princeton University.
 Elizabeth went on to complete her M.B.A at New York University’s Stern School of Business and later work at GE Capital.
 Elizabeth has served as the President of the Norwood School’s Parents Association and a member of its Board of Trustees.
 An avid squash player and squash parent, Elizabeth has served on the SEA Citizenship Tour committee since 2017.
 She lives in Bethesda, MD.

 Bob is a Managing Director and Senior Analyst in Equity Research at Bank of America, where he has worked since 2008.
 Previously, Bob was at Lehman Brothers and DLJ.
 Bob graduated from Trinity College, where he played varsity squash, and earned his M.B.A. at Columbia University.
-A native of Buffalo, Bob is involved with SEA’s efforts to start an urban squash program in his hometown.
+A native of Buffalo, Bob was involved with SEA’s efforts to start a program in his hometown.
 Bob plays doubles squash in Connecticut and New York.

 Elizabeth Berylson Katz